 Children?
 Camphor preparations should be avoided on the facial regions of infants and small children, especially around the nasal area.

-Stimulates circulation, metabolism and digestion, is an excellent disinfectant, insecticide and germicide.
 A drop or two on a cloth in a sealed container of food grains will keep the grain safe from insects.
-The strong, penetrating (mothball-like) aroma opens up congestion of bronchi, larynx, pharynx, nasal tracts and lungs.
 It is used in balms and rubs.
 It's cooling properties make it useful for internal and external inflammation and relieves aches and pain associated with arthritis and rheumatism.

-Inhalation: Diffuse (usually combined with other essential oils) for respiratory issues
+(usually combined with other suitable essential oils) or use a personal Nasal Inhaler

-Internal: Not recommended unless advised by health care provider.
-One teaspoon was lethal to a 16-month and a 19-month-old child.
+Not recommended unless advised by health care provider.
+One mL was lethal to a 16-month and a 19-month-old child.